Tag: bride

 ※Prayer※

-Jesus, thank you for us lives that rejoice.
+Jesus, thank you for giving us lives that rejoice.
 May we live in such a way that people see the joy of our hearts.
 Amen.

 • Bound Emotion